April Maze: Inky and Winky

 Inky and Winky make their most famous theatrical appearance in this short, which is occasionally mistaken for their only appearance.
 They actually debuted in Felix the Cat Weathers the Weather (1926), returning in several more 1920s shorts before April Maze.
 Sometimes three kittens were used, in which case the third was called Dinky.
 In Eskimotive (1928), Inky appeared solo.

 In the 1950s, two nephews appeared with Felix in their own comic books.
 There Inky and Dinky were used.
 The most common pairing of Inky and Winky began several years later.

 Although Felix's nephews do not appear in the early-1960s and mid-1990s TV series, they have a considerable role in the online comics, making them among the principal characters in the Felix media.

+Reception

+As animation historian John Canemaker, in his book Felix: The Twisted Tale of the World's Most Famous Cat criticised the short, writing:

+April Maze, exemplifies the creative dilemma placed on Messmer, who attempted to make sound films that could compete with Disney but was saddled with the postsync method.
+The film's opening scene resembles a Silly Symphony as a butterfly (animated with large floppy wings) bounces interminably from flower to flower.
+Next, the flowers dance in a repeated cycle before their petals form hands and they applaud themselves.
+This 'overture' seems to say, 'Look, I'm a sound cartoon just like Disney'; unfortunately it also calls attention to the on-again, off-again synchronization, and worse, it delays the appearance of Felix...
+In April Maze, a now thoroughly domesticated Felix, seems to have lost his edge.
+In the role as a good daddy, he is boring, lacks zest and his old magical resourcefulness; metamorphosis is used sparingly without the pleasing surprises of years past.
+Supporting characters (a rabbit, snake, bear, and stork) dominate the screen footage; the film meanders and has lost and exhausted quality to it.